alexandershalin/rclone_script/ReadMe.md

 Why are my saves not synced on emulator start/stop automatically?

 By some reason script calls were not added to runcommand.
-Open runcommand-onstart.sh and add:
+Open /opt/retropie/configs/all/runcommand-onstart.sh and add:
 ```bash
 ~/scripts/rclone_script/rclone_script.sh "down" "$1" "$2" "$3" "$4"
 ```
-Open runcommand-onend.sh and add:
+Open /opt/retropie/configs/all/runcommand-onend.sh and add:
 ```bash
 ~/scripts/rclone_script/rclone_script.sh "up" "$1" "$2" "$3" "$4"
 ```
+Why standalone emulators (gpsp e.g.) still use /home/pi/RetroPie/roms/[SYSTEM]/ folder to store saves?

+Script reconfigures only RetroArch to store saves in /home/pi/RetroPie/saves/[SYSTEM]/ folder.
+You need to configure standalone emulators manually.
+If it is not possibe to configure saves path in emulator (gpsp e.g.), you should move your saves manually and create symlinks to them.

 ## All the other stuff for original rclone_script below